bernardinosousa/bernardinosousa/README.md

 I live in Porto, Portugal and i enjoy helping other people using my skills.

-- 🔭 I’m currently working as Freelancer Web Developer
+- 🔭 I’m currently working as Senior Developer
 - 📫 How to reach me: dev@bernardinosousa.xyz